Sponsored By:

 Wisconsin: Lincoln to Sedgwick

 The Old Town Art Fair has blocked several locations to provide parking to Exhibitors.
-For those artists who have already signed up to park through the Art Fair, please click here to make your payment.
+For those artists who need to make parking arrangements through the Art Fair, please click here.
 Click here for a list of parking options in the area.

 Chicago has many overnight accommodations including Airbnb, small boutique hotels and large chain hotels.
 The Old Town Art Fair has no relationship with any provider.